vapor/docs/4.0/docs/fluent/overview.md

 # Fluent

 Fluent is an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) framework for Swift.
 It takes advantage of Swift's strong type system to provide an easy-to-use interface for your database.
 Using Fluent centers around the creation of model types which represent data structures in your database.
-These models are then used to perform create, read, update, and delete operations in-place of writing raw queries.
+These models are then used to perform create, read, update, and delete operations instead of writing raw queries.

 ## Configuration